Four Migrants Drown Off Morocco Trying To Reach Europe - UrduPoint

 "We are in shock.
 My cousin, who was 29, was among the dead," said a relative of one of those who drowned.

 "They were all Moroccan.
 We had no idea he was going to try to make the voyage."
-Officials said the migrants' vessel was believed to have had a capacity of up to 20 people and a search was still under way for any other survivors.
+Officials said the migrants' vessel was believed to have had a capacity of up to 20 people, and a search was continuing for any other survivors.

 Further south, along the Moroccan-controlled coast of the disputed Western Sahara, the goal is normally Spain's Atlantic Canary Islands.

+Authorities in the territory's main city of Laayoune detained 106 migrants in two groups as they prepared to put to sea on Friday, Morocco's state-run MAP news agency reported.

+Authorities said they had thwarted other attempted departures from elsewhere along the Atlantic Coast, making multiple arrests and seizing several boats.

-Moroccan authorities said they had intercepted a boat 30 kilometres off Laayoune Port on Thursday carrying 114 migrants trying to reach the islands.
+On Thursday, Moroccan authorities said they had intercepted a boat 30 kilometres off Laayoune Port carrying 114 migrants trying to reach the Canaries.